Krutsch/html-bundle/README.md

 ## Disclaimer

 - This package relies heavily on `RegEx`.
-It is probably not production ready and I might have missed a import case.
+It is probably not production ready and I might have missed an import case.

 ## Installation and Usage